01 of 02

 Concerns with "Work at Home" Google Ads

 Though often they claim to be legitimate work at home jobs, paid advertising links promoting home-based jobs or businesses are rarely genuine.
-Real employers usually take a more targeted approach than placing ads that reaches tens of thousands of people who simply did an Internet search or read a web page.
+Real employers usually take a more targeted approach than placing ads that reach tens of thousands of people who simply did an Internet search or read a web page.
 But scams must cast a wide net to find people to prey on.

-Typically these ads go to misleading websites that will in some way ask for money, i.e. selling a directory of employers or a business start up kit or asking for a fee for employment.
+Typically these ads go to misleading websites that will in some way ask for money, i.e. selling a directory of employers or a business start-up kit or asking for a fee for employment.
 But readers should keep in mind that legitimate employers pay you not the other way around.
 More Tips on Spotting Work-at-Home Scams.Continue to 2 of 2 below.

 02 of 02

 See Sponsored Links on Google Search Results Page

 In addition to websites that write about work-at-home issues, Google Ads can be found in the boxes labeled "Sponsored Links" or "Sponsored Results" atop or next to search engine results (see inset above), when a search is done with the words "work-at-home" or "telecommute" in it.
 This applies to results from other search engines such as Yahoo, Ask.com, Bing, and others.